Skip to content

 Here Is Why Freight Audit & Payment Is More Painful And Volatile Than Simplistic Purchasing

-For this P2P procurement step, the typical shipping organization will review the purchase order and the authorized manager will approve the purchase order.
-Now, for parcel shipping this approval step is usually automatic based on pre-established shipping rules.
-For non-parcel shipping, such as truckload, this load tender process can be a very involved process.
-In a lot cases, the shipper may make load tender requests to multiple carriers, until a carrier and shipper come to agreement.
+Now, for non-parcel shipping, such as truckload, this load tender process can be a very involved process.
+In many cases, the shipper may make a load tender request to multiple carriers and load boards.
+Then at some point, a carrier will accept the load and the shipper approves it.
 So for freight shipping, the entire load tender process can be extremely complex as well as volatile.
 In many cases, much labor and false starts can occur to finalize which carrier will actually agree to transport the load.

-For a typical procurement process, it is usually fairly easy to confirm the receipt of the goods.
-All the purchasing organization needs to do is confirm the receipt and inspect to ensure the goods purchased meets specifications.
 With freight shipping, this confirmation process gets complicated.
 This is particularly true of non-parcel freight shipping such as truckload or LTL.
 For instance, many times the pickup and delivery times have to be scheduled.
 Worse, there are cases where both the shipper and carrier can incur costs or penalties as well as service delays at pickup and delivery.
+Also, there are challenges with the shipper confirming that a delivery actually occurred.
+Sometimes for both parcel and non-parcel shipping, the carrier does not record a delivery scan or proof of delivery (POD).

 For both a typical P2P or freight audit process, supplier performance is an on-going process.
 The purchaser is both looking at each procurement as well as how well the supplier is performing as a whole.
 Now in a normal procurement process, this is usually a simple binary choice, Pass/Fail, for each widget delivered.